Elektrobit/crinit/doc/adr/adr-cgroups-hierachic-cgroups.md

 ## Problem

 Cgroups can be organized in some sort of tree.
 If so, they can "inherit" some specifications from their parents.
-The inheritation process is described here: https://docs.kernel.org/admin-guide/cgroup-v2.html#top-down-constraint.
-It is no inheritation like e.g. a C++ programmer would expect it.
+The inheritance process is described here: https://docs.kernel.org/admin-guide/cgroup-v2.html#top-down-constraint.
+It is no inheritance like e.g. a C++ programmer would expect it.
 It seems that the way the resources are restricted or distributed is depending on the kind of resource.
 See here for more details: https://docs.kernel.org/admin-guide/cgroup-v2.html#resource-distribution-models

 ## Influencing factors

 The following constraints have to be taken into account for a suitable solution:

-* New tasks can be added during runtime, hence it is possible that also new cgroup is added during runtime.
-As processes can only be assigned to cgroup-leafs, adding new cgroups and process down in the hierarchy can lead to complex cgroup/process reassignment tasks.
+* New tasks can be added during runtime, hence it is possible that also a new cgroup is added during runtime.
+As processes can only be assigned to cgroup-leafs, adding new cgroups and processes down in the hierarchy can lead to complex cgroup/process reassignment tasks.